Visitors to Canada insurance — peace of mind for the whole stay

 Why visitors to Canada need their own coverage

 Canada’s public healthcare system covers residents through provincial plans like OHIP — not visitors.
-If a visiting parent, a tourist, or a new immigrant still in the provincial waiting period needs emergency care, the bill is typically theirs to pay.
+If a visiting parent, a tourist, or a new immigrant not yet enrolled in provincial coverage needs emergency care, the bill is typically theirs to pay.
 A walk-in or emergency room visit can cost hundreds of dollars; an inpatient hospital stay can run several thousand dollars a day.
 Visitor insurance exists to absorb that risk.

 It is, at its core, emergency medical insurance: it pays for eligible, unexpected medical care that happens while someone is visiting Canada.
 It is not a replacement for routine healthcare, and it is not designed to cover planned treatment.